LearnWeb3DAO/Junior-Track/IPFS-Practical.md

 # Create an NFT Collection with metadata stored on IPFS

-Now it's time for you to launch your own NFT collection and store it's metadata on IPFS
+Now it's time for you to launch your own NFT collection and store its metadata on IPFS

 ![](https://i.imgur.com/3BdOj89.png)